jpegleg/badger-chainz/README.md

 See https://simple-evcorr.github.io/

-replace access.log with a FIFO (named pipe of the same name), read the data off the FIFO, encrypt then signed transaction chain.
+replace access.log with a FIFO (named pipe of the same name), read the data off the FIFO with SEC, encrypt then signed transaction chain.

 Important note about default badger-chainz and alternate configurations: